Glossary of Terms

 All clear

 What does this mean?
-A situation has been resolved to a point where the community can go about regular activities.
-Police may not have additional details and the investigation may be continuing, but there is not a concern for public safety.
+The situation has been resolved to a level where normal activities may resume.
+An investigation may still be ongoing, but there is no continuing threat to public safety.

 How do I get text alerts?